The Safety Assurance System (SAS) improves the certification and surveillance processes for air carriers. Under SAS our primary responsibilities are

 The Frontline Manager (FLM) uses the resource management process to assign work and manage resources for the execution of the data collection plan.
 Resource management is an ongoing process to ensure that available resources are assigned to the highest risk priorities as identified in the Comprehensive Assessment Plan (CAP).

 The Data collection process consist of data collection, data reporting and data review.
 The Certificate holder or applicant has access to scoped DCTs through the external portal.

-The data review process ensures that quality data is entered into the Safety Assurance System (SAS) automation for the analysis and assessment of the certificate holder or applicants.
+The data review process ensures that quality data is entered into the SAS automation for the analysis and assessment of the certificate holder or applicants.
 The inspector provides the first level of validation by submitting complete, accurate, and quality data that complies with the data quality guidelines.
 The second level of data quality validation is supplied by automation.
 The data quality reviewer (DQR) conducts the third step of data review for the Certificate Management Team (CMT) or Certification Project Team (CPT).

 - Analysis, Assessment and Action (AAA) – The AAA consists of analysis, assessment and action.

 - Analysis and Assessment – The PI/CPM uses the analysis and assessment process to make informed decisions about the certificate holder’s or applicant’s operating systems: (1) before approving or accepting them when required to do so by the regulations, and (2) during recurring PAs.
 The analysis and assessment process module for design assessment determines if the air carrier's or applicant's system design meets the standards for acceptance or approval.
-The process uses data collected by Certificate Management Team (CMT) or Certification Project Team (CPT) members.
-The principal inspector (PI) or certification project manager (CPM) may use data from other sources to help make the assessment.
+The process uses data collected by CMT or CPT members.
+The PI/CPM may use data from other sources to help make the assessment.